The Connection Between Intelligence And Alcohol

 He found that being labeled ‘clever’ prior to age 15 was second only to sex in predicting alcohol use in later life.

 In Kanazawa’s system, illicit substances constitute another evolutionarily unique adventure for the naturally curious.
-He also found a link in between high INTELLIGENCE and alcohol.
+He also found a link between high INTELLIGENCE and alcohol.
 But also a desire to experiment with other narcotics too.

 In Kanazawa’s investigation, the higher a respondent’s IQ before age 15, the more psychedelic compounds she or he had tried by age 45.